bassosimone/utpintro/lecture/notes.md

 First, each packet that LEDBAT send includes a timestamp from the sender.
 For example, in Fig. 6, 10.0.0.1 sends a packet at time *t = 10* and includes such timestamp in the packet.
+In the following, we call this first packet that 10.0.0.1 sends to 10.0.0.2 *pkt1*.

 Then, the packet arrives at 10.0.0.2, which computes the difference between the 10.0.0.1 timestamp and the current time.
 Note that, in the common case, the